 The COVID-19 pandemic has adversely affected the global economy, disrupted global supply chains and created significant volatility in the financial markets.
 In addition, the pandemic has resulted in travel restrictions, business closures and the institution of quarantining and other restrictions on movement in many communities.
-As a result, there has been a significant reduction in demand for and prices of crude oil, natural gas and natural gas liquids ("NGLs").
-If the reduced demand for and prices of crude oil, natural gas and NGLs continue for a prolonged period, our operations, financial condition and cash flows may be materially and adversely affected.
+As a result, it has impacted demand for and prices of crude oil, natural gas and natural gas liquids ("NGLs").
+If the pandemic continues to adversely affect demand for and crude oil, natural gas and NGLs for a prolonged period, our operations, financial condition and cash flows may be materially and adversely affected.
 Our operations also may be adversely affected if significant portions of our workforce are unable to work effectively, including because of illness, quarantines, government actions, or other restrictions in connection with the pandemic.
 We have already implemented workplace restrictions, including guidance for our employees to work remotely if able, in our offices and work sites for health and safety reasons and are continuing to monitor national, state and local government directives where we have operations or offices.
-The extent to which the COVID-19 pandemic adversely affects our business, results of operations, and financial condition will depend on future developments, which are highly uncertain and cannot be predicted, including the scope and duration of the pandemic and actions taken by governmental authorities and other third parties in response to the pandemic, the resurgence of cases, stay-at-home orders and other similar restrictions.
+The extent to which the COVID-19 pandemic adversely affects our business, results of operations, and financial condition will depend on future developments, which are highly uncertain and cannot be predicted, including the scope and duration of the pandemic and actions taken by governmental authorities and other third parties in response to the pandemic, the resurgence of cases and other similar restrictions.